Geodesic and conformally Reeb vector fields on flat 3-manifolds: Introduction

-Here, a vector field $X$ is said to be \emph{conformally Reeb} if there is a contact form $\alpha$ and a positive function $\lambda$ such that $X = \lambda \, R_{\alpha}$.
+Here, a vector field $X$ is said to be \emph{conformally Reeb} if there is a contact form $\alpha$ and a positive function $\lambda$ such that $X = \lambda \, R_{\alpha}$ (see also \cite{prasad:2022}).
 This question is also motivated by Example (3) above: Every Reeb vector field is geodesible, but the converse is not true.
 Indeed, consider for example the manifold $S^2 \times S^1$ and the geodesible vector field $X = \partial_{\varphi}$, where $\varphi$ is the angular coordinate of the $S^1$-factor.
 This vector field cannot be Reeb (not even up to rescaling): If $\alpha$ were a contact form whose Reeb vector field is parallel to $X$, then $\drm \alpha$ would restrict to an exact area form on $S^2 \times \set{\text{point}}$, which is not possible due to Stokes' theorem.
 Generally, vector fields that admit closed global surfaces of section are always geodesible (Example (2) above) but never Reeb.
-The above question can then be seen as a special case of the more general question of whether or not a given geodesible vector field is conformally Reeb.
-We give an answer to the above question for geodesic vector fields on closed flat $3$-manifolds.
-Recall that by the classical Bieberbach theorems \cite{bieberbach:1911,bieberbach:1912} (see also \cite{wolf:1984}), a closed flat $3$-manifold $M$ can be written, up to affine diffeomorphism (that is, a diffeomorphism preserving the Levi-Civita connection), as the quotient $M = T^3 / \Gamma$, where $\Gamma < \isom(T^3)$ is a finite subgroup of isometries acting freely on $T^3$, and $T^3$ is the standard flat 3-torus.
+The question can then be seen as a special case of the more general question of whether or not a given geodesible vector field is conformally Reeb.
+We give an answer to the above question for geodesic vector fields on closed orientable complete flat $3$-manifolds.
+Recall that by the classical Bieberbach theorems \cite{bieberbach:1911,bieberbach:1912} (see also \cite{wolf:1984}), any such $3$-manifold $M$ can be written, up to affine diffeomorphism (that is, a diffeomorphism preserving the Levi-Civita connection), as the quotient $M = T^3 / \Gamma$, where $\Gamma < \isom(T^3)$ is a finite subgroup of isometries acting freely on $T^3$, and $T^3$ is the standard flat 3-torus.
 Then, a geodesic vector field $X$ on $M$ can be lifted to a geodesic vector field $\xlif$ on $T^3$.
 We obtain the following result.

-\begin{thm} Let $X$ be a geodesic vector field on a closed orientable flat $3$-manifold $M$.
+\begin{thm} Let $X$ be a geodesic vector field on a closed orientable complete flat $3$-manifold $M$.
 Then $X$ is conformally Reeb for a contact form $\alpha$ if and only if there is a geodesic vector field $Y$ on $M$ inducing a contact structure $\xi$ such that $X$ is everywhere transverse to $\xi$.
-In this case, writing $M$ as $M =T^3/ \Gamma$ with $\Gamma < \isom(T^3)$, there is a fibration $\zeta \col T^3 \to S^1$ whose fibers are totally geodesic $2$-tori such that the lifted vector fields $\xlif$ and $\ylif$ are tangent to the fibers of $\zeta$.
-Furthermore, the lifted contact structures $\ker \, \alpha_T$ and $\xi_T$ on $T^3$ are both diffeomorphic to